HassanAmeer/mediagetter_filemanager_flutter_package/example/README.md

-# mediagetter_example
+# media_getter_example

-Demonstrates how to use the mediagetter plugin.
+Demonstrates how to use the media_getter plugin.

 ## Getting Started